JusteNav/BooksSpotLibrary/README.md

 		- Limited permissions.
 		- Can borrow or reserve free books and cancel their own reservations.
 		- Can search for books they borrowed or reserved.
-		- Newly created users have User role by default.
+		- Users created through Register webpage have User role by default.

 				user1@test.com
 				789Ghi?